Real-world Steel Buildings Prices by Type of Structure

 - "$26,500 for a 50' x 100' x 14' w/ 13 windows and two 12' x 12' doors, three access doors, six skylights, two roof vents, wainscotting, rain gutters." - Energy/utility, Rock River, Wyoming

 - 56' x 36' w/12 framed openings for doors, 3 windows, and a 26 gauge Galvalume deluxe trim package.
 14' height in the front, 11' rear.
-Total $16,123 included tax, handling, freight, & holding till later ship date.
+Total $16,123 included tax, handling, freight, and holding till later ship date.
 Payment terms: 25% down payment, balance due when delivered.
 Choice of colors to be made later at my request. - Agricultural business, Patterson, Louisiana

 - "60' x 80' x 20' eaves.
 Two walk door kits, three 3' by 3' window kits.
 Three 16' by 16' rough openings for overhead doors.
 6" vb insulation for roof, 4" vb insulation for side walls.
 Total price delivered $38,452." - Machinery sales, Saratoga, Wyoming